Disclaimer

 "Captain, the light's flashing again!"
 Lee suddenly blurted out, startling a few of the bridge staff.

-Kathryn groaned, luckily she wasn't one of them or she would of had coffee all down her uniform.
+Kathryn groaned, luckily she wasn't one of them or she would have had coffee all down her uniform.
 She stared at the unfortunate teenager that had replaced Jessie at the Engineering station.
-"I told you we should of found a better replacement for her."
+"I told you we should have found a better replacement for her."

 "I thought it didn't matter," Chakotay shrugged his shoulders.
 He leaned back in his chair, one hand reaching to his console.
 "All she ever seemed to do was play games most of the time."